 After the laptop has gone to sleep one time it has narcolepsy and keeps sleeping again?

 I found this fix somewhere: append

 Fix TBD; diagnosing intermittent failures is a long process.

 My screen never powers off even when laptop is idle

 Weird, mine too.
 But no longer.
 I fixed it using dpms:

 See the Ubuntu compatibility page.
 Notably webcam is broken, and fan control is

-weird and sounds like a jet aircraft totally fine these days.
+weird and sounds like a jet aircraft sound only intermittently like a jet aircraft in the latest update.
+Perhaps fancontrol could help?
 The archlinux page has some suggestions for the webcam thing.
 Specifically, put

 options uvcvideo quirks=512

 That does not fix it for me.